Ian Maclean Award

-We offer Ian Maclean awards to individuals interested in conducting research that will benefit the archival and historical profession in Australia and promote the important contribution that archives make to society.
+The Archives offered Ian Maclean awards to individuals interested in conducting research that would benefit the archival and historical profession in Australia and promote the important contribution that archives make to society.
 Ian Maclean awards commemorate the life and work of Ian Maclean.

 Former recipients of the award are:

 - 2012 Dr Kate Bagnall – Paper trails: Travels with Anglo-Chinese Australians, 1900-1939

 - 2011 Dr Narrelle Morris – A comprehensive guide to Commonwealth government records on Australia's war crimes investigations and trials of the Japanese, 1945–1951

 - 2010 Dr Shannon Faulkhead and Kirsten Thorpe – Developing an international network to connect innovative projects relating to Indigenous peoples, Archives, Libraries, Museums, Galleries, Keeping Places and Communities

 - 2009 Martin Masek – Development of an immersive 3D simulation based on the submarine HMAS AE2 and its role in the 1915 Gallipoli campaign